This post describes the steps I used to set up the Mosquitto MQTT broker (server) with websockets enabled on a Raspberry Pi .

 The mosquitto config file is where most of the settings that control mosquitto’s behavior, including security features, live.

-It is necessary to change some settings in order for Python and JaveScript to communicate.
+It is necessary to change some settings in order for websockets to operate.

 Open the mosquitto config file in your favorite text editor

 sudo editor mosquitto.conf

 As you scroll down through the file you will see many settings.
 I changed the following (mostly by removing the leading # to uncomment the setting):

 The following settings are for the default (Python) client.